pranav98711/pranav98711/README.md

 </div>

-### <div align="center">I'm Pranav, a passionate Data Science enthusiast currently pursuing my Master's in Data Science at Indiana University Bloomington👨‍💻.
+### <div align="center">I'm Pranav, a passionate Data Science and Analytics enthusiast currently pursuing my Master's in Data Science at Indiana University Bloomington👨‍💻.
 With over 2 years of professional experience as a Business Analyst, I bring a unique blend of academic knowledge and practical expertise to the world of data analytics</div>

 - 🔭 I’m currently working on Uber Data Analytics using Power BI